Neural Window Decoder for SC-LDPC Codes: Introduction

-There are two important directions in the research of the WD.
+There are two important research directions for the WD.
 First, non-uniform scheduling is proposed to reduce decoding complexity \cite{Hassan2017}.
 Due to the unique structure of SC-LDPC codes, each CN update impacts the decoding process differently.
-The method in \cite{Hassan2017} measures the soft bit error rate (BER) estimation during the decoding process and omits CN updates that are expected to have a lesser impact on decoding.
-However, this method has a drawback in that it requires the computation of soft BERs during decoding, which introduces additional overhead.
-Second, an adaptive decoding strategy \cite{Klaiber2018} and the doping method \cite{Zhu2023} are proposed to prevent error propagation (EP).
-The WD is particularly vulnerable to EP because decoding failures in preceding windows can negatively affect subsequent decoding, potentially leading to a long chain of errors \cite{Zhu2018, Zhu2020}.
-The adaptive decoding strategy \cite{Klaiber2018} varies iteration numbers, and the doping method \cite{Zhu2023} alters the decoding or encoding processes.
-Consequently, both approaches have drawbacks of modifying the existing code or decoding system.
+The method in \cite{Hassan2017} computes a soft bit error rate (BER) estimation during the decoding process and omits CN updates that are expected to have a lesser impact on decoding.
+However, this method requires online computation of soft BERs during decoding, which introduces additional overhead.
+Second, an adaptive decoding strategy \cite{Klaiber2018, Griebel2024} and the doping method \cite{Zhu2023} have been proposed to prevent error propagation (EP) of WD.
+A decoding failure in one window can adversely affect subsequent decoding, potentially leading to a long chain of errors, called EP \cite{Zhu2018, Zhu2020}.
+The adaptive decoding strategy \cite{Klaiber2018, Griebel2024} adjusts the number of iterations or window size, whereas the doping method \cite{Zhu2023} modifies the decoding or encoding processes.
+However, these approaches have drawbacks of requiring online BER estimation or modifying the code and decoder structures.